openvinotoolkit/openvino/tools/pot/openvino/tools/pot/api/samples/segmentation/README.md

 This example demonstrates the use of the [Post-training Optimization Tool API](@ref pot_compression_api_README) for the task of quantizing a segmentation model.
 The [DeepLabV3](https://github.com/openvinotoolkit/open_model_zoo/blob/master/models/public/deeplabv3/deeplabv3.md) model from TensorFlow* is used for this purpose.
 A custom `DataLoader` is created to load the [Pascal VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/) dataset for semantic segmentation task and the implementation of Mean Intersection Over Union metric is used for the model evaluation.
+The code of the example is available on [GitHub](https://github.com/openvinotoolkit/openvino/tree/master/tools/pot/openvino/tools/pot/api/samples/segmentation).

 ## How to prepare the data